 CEO, Chief Investment Officer & Director

 Yes, Jonathan, there’s no question that you will have labor cost inflation.
-I do not believe that problem will be as acute as you have seen last 5 years when all the — frankly speaking, all of our portfolios, given where the locations are, regardless of local regulations have sort of moved at or above that $15 type of numbers.
-So you have seen a very significant increase of labor cost.
+I do not believe that problem will be as acute as you have seen last five years when all the — frankly speaking, all of our portfolios, given where the locations are, regardless of local regulations, have moved at or above that $15 type of numbers.
+So you have seen a very significant increase in labor costs.
 Will you see labor cost inflation?
 Absolutely.
 But I think you will also see margin expansion from, as Tim talked about previously, we believe that you will see the margin expansion going back to the historic margins level.
-So it’s a yin and a yang.
+So it’s a yin and yang.

 I will tell you one thing, though.
-I would highly encourage you not to look at 1 quarter or 1 month of labor costs and projecting there.
-This is a lot of noise and volatility around the fact that a lot of people have received the stimulus check, and that has impacted short term.
+I would highly encourage you not to look at one quarter or one month of labor costs and projects there.
+This is a lot of noise and volatility around the fact that many people have received the stimulus check, which has impacted the short term.
 We do not believe that will be sustained as this sort of — this dries up.
-However, you are right that labor cost inflation will remain, but it will not be what you see in other sectors, because what you are seeing in other sectors such as lodging and all the sectors, they have laid off all their employees, the shutdown, right?
+However, you are correct that labor cost inflation will remain, but it will not be what you see in other sectors, because what you see in different sectors such as lodging and all the sectors, they have laid off all their employees, the shutdown.
 That was the case.
 For us, our communities have never shut down.
-They continue to employ our — obviously, because to take care of our residents, and that continues.
-Is it — is there no issues?
-Absolutely not, will remain so.
-I would also encourage you to think about the potential immigration changes that is — we’re hearing about.
-Obviously, I know it less — probably less than you do, but that also has an offsetting impact.
-So it’s a long term problem, but just understanding the demand supply of labor as it relates to demand supply of people and also how that impacts people’s other choices at home, this will all come into place.
+Because to take care of our residents, and that continues.
+So is it — are there no issues?
+Not, will remain so.
+I would also encourage you to think about the potential immigration changes that are — we hear about.
+I know it less — probably less than you do, but that also has an offsetting impact.
+So it’s a long-term problem, but just understanding the demand-supply of labor related to the demand-supply of people and how that impacts people’s other choices at home will all come into place.

 INDUS Realty Trust, Inc | Q1 2021 Earnings Call